Snarkorel/llilum-wiki/GDB-Notes.md

 ## Visual Studio GDB

+Visual Studio 2015 comes with support for GDB via the Debug.MIDebugLaunch command.

-From within Visual Studio, I only found two plugins to allow using Visual Studio as a GDB frontend, both of them commercial, so they won't work for us.
+There also exist two plugins to allow using Visual Studio as a GDB frontend, both of them commercial, so they won't work for us.

 * http://www.visualgdb.com/
 * http://www.wingdb.com/